nihardarji/MultiStepForm/camino-app/README.md

+## Getting started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencies Used

+1. react: 16.13.1,
+2. react-dom: 16.13.1,
+3. react-redux: 7.2.1,
+4. react-scripts: 3.4.1,
+5. redux: 4.0.5,
+6. redux-devtools-extension: 2.13.8,
+7. redux-thunk: 2.3.0

+## Dev Dependencies for Testing
+1. enzyme: 3.11.0,
+2. enzyme-adapter-react-16: 1.15.2,
+3. jest-enzyme: 7.1.2

-## Available Scripts
+## Styles

+1. Bootstrap
+2. FontAwesome

+## Deployed Using Netlify

+## Steps to run the project

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 ### `npm install`

+Installs the node modules required for the project <br/>

+### `npm start`

-Runs the app in the development mode.<br />
+Runs the project on http://localhost:3000
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`
+### `npm run test`

 Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+### `npm run build`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.